COVID-19 research

 (including antibodies) in their blood.

-The study, which is funded by The Grand Appeal, is still
+The study is funded by The Grand Appeal,.
+For more information,

 please contact Research@uhbw.nhs.uk.